by Mike Retzlaff

 The HopLine is not, and has never been, a candidate for the Pulitzer Prize, Hugo Award, or Nobel Prize in literature.
-It is (at least should be) an accumulation of ideas from the membership, articles written from experience, and a few articles found on the Internet in which the general membership might have some interest.
+It is (at least should be) an accumulation of ideas from the membership, articles written from experience, and a few articles found on the Internet in which the general membership might have some interest and find value.
 There are a number of us who have written technical articles concerning all aspects of brewing and some pedagogical how-to articles.
 A few bizarre glimpses into our individual psychic distress have been offered.
 BTW, no thanks, I don’t wish to be treated for my sense of humor; no matter how obtuse it may seem to anyone else.

 Cooking recipes were sporadic until Ricardo offered them on a fairly regular basis.
 Cooking and brewing recipes are perfectly in keeping with the cause.
 If you think of something, write it down and send it in.
 A short note about some little trick you’ve found to be helpful, a way to shorten your brewday, or an idea which serves some other useful purpose is all it needs to be.

 You don’t have to be Ernest Hemmingway, Jack London, or Herman Melville to become a contributor to the HopLine.
 Please don’t be shy.
 Everyone has knowledge worth sharing.
 Remember, this is a newsletter; not literature of a scientific journal!